Skip to content

 General Best Practices

-This guide covers essential best practices for creating robust, maintainable, and efficient Kraken applications.
+This guide covers general best practices for creating robust, maintainable, and efficient Kraken applications.
+For more detailed troubleshooting and bets practices, see the releavnt section over in the Manifest Schema portion of the documentation.

 Manifest Organization